 How Lenders Make Money with Reverse Mortgages

 Having read about the terms and conditions of a reverse mortgage, you can see that the lender will eventually be paid back for its monthly loans to the homeowner.
 If the homeowner can’t repay the loan, the lender sells the property and satisfies the loan out of the sale price; and if the sale price is insufficient and the mortgage is federally-insured, the federal government makes up the difference.
-At the very least, the lender has made back its principal, plus interest.
+At the very least, the lender has made back its principal, plus interest and fees.

 Because you get money now and don’t have to pay it back until much later (theoretically), a reverse mortgage might initially sound very appealing.
 But, because of the drawbacks associated with these loans, it’s a good idea to consider other options if you’re facing financial difficulties.
 For example, you could:

 - sell the home and downsize